“Alexey Stadler is impressive and impeccable”(The Amati Magazine, December 2015)

 Alexey Stadler, one of the finest young cellists of his generation and winner of the TONALi Grand Prix in Hamburg, caused a sensation in his BBC proms debut performing Shostakovich’s Cello Concerto No.1 under the baton of Vasily Petrenko.
 Other highly successful debuts include Ulster Orchestra with Elim Chan, Deutsches Symphonie-Orchester Berlin with Tugan Sokhiev, San Francisco Symphony with Vladimir Ashkenazy and Tokyo Metropolitan Symphony with Michael Sanderling amongst others.

-Festival appearances include the International Chamber Music Festival Stavanger, St. Petersburg’s White Nights Festival, Menuhin Festival Gstaad, Schleswig-Holstein Musik Festival, Heidelberger Frühling and Festspiele Mecklenburg-Vorpommern.
+Festival appearances include Krzyzova Music Festival, the International Chamber Music Festival Stavanger, St. Petersburg’s White Nights Festival, Menuhin Festival Gstaad, Schleswig-Holstein Musik Festival, Heidelberger Frühling and Festspiele Mecklenburg-Vorpommern.

-Alexey Stadler performs with orchestras such as The Mariinsky Orchestra, Münchner Symphoniker, Irish Chamber Orchestra, Sinfonietta Rīga, Nordic Symphony Orchestra, Odessa National Philharmonic Symphony Orchestra and Qatar Philharmonic Orchestra under renowned conductors such as Anu Tali, Robert Trevino, Valery Gergiev, Marek Janowski.
+Alexey Stadler performs with orchestras such as Royal Philharmonic Orchestra, The Mariinsky Orchestra, Münchner Symphoniker, Irish Chamber Orchestra, Sinfonietta Rīga, Nordic Symphony Orchestra, Odessa National Philharmonic Symphony Orchestra and Qatar Philharmonic Orchestra under renowned conductors such as Anu Tali, Robert Trevino, Valery Gergiev, Marek Janowski.

-In 2016 Stadler co-founded the Italy based chamber music project “Lauter” with violinist Nicola Bruzzo the primary goal of which is enthusing young people for classical music through school concerts and interactive events.
+In 2016 Stadler co-founded the Italy-based chamber music project “Lauter” with violinist Nicola Bruzzo.
+The primary goal is to enthuse young people with classical music through school concerts and interactive events.
 Concerts take place in major venues such as Ferrara, Milano, Padova and Bologna.

 Born into a family of musicians, Alexey Stadler began to play the cello at the age of four.
 He began his studies with Alexey Lazko and continued his education at the Rimsky-Korsakov College of Music in St. Petersburg.
 He has participated in masterclasses with David Geringas, Frans Helmerson, Lynn Harrell, Steven Isserlis and Sir András Schiff.